 UMass club hockey falls to NYU 3-2 in first game back from vacation

-Trailing New York University 3-2 with 1:36 left to play in regulation, the Massachusetts club hockey team pulled its goalie to give them a 6-on-5 advantage.
+Trailing New York University 3-2 with 1:36 left to play in regulation, the Massachusetts club hockey team pulled their goalie to give them a six-on-five advantage.

-However, despite getting three shots on goal in the last 90 seconds, they could not score as the Minutemen fell 3-2 at home to the Violets on Saturday night.
+Despite getting three shots on goal in the last minute and a half, UMass (11-9-2) could not score, and the Minutemen fell 3-2 at home to the Violets (16-3) Saturday night.

-In the third period, UMass (11-9-2) trailed NYU (15-3) 3-0 after committing six penalties in the second period, including two 4-on-3 situations.
-However, the third period was a different story.
+In the third period, UMass trailed NYU 3-0 after committing six penalties in the second period alone, including two four-on-three situations.
+The third period, however, was a different story.

-UMass managed to stay out of the penalty box, and six minutes and 54 seconds into the period, sophomore forward Garrett Torrico scored his first goal since joining the Minutemen after transferring from the University of Tampa last semester.
+UMass stayed out of the penalty box and didn’t commit a penalty.
+6:54 into the period, sophomore forward Garrett Torrico scored his first goal since joining the Minutemen after transferring from the University of Tampa last semester.

-Torrico, a native of North Adams, said that getting to skate on the ice was a dream come true after attending UMass games as a child.
+A North Adams native, Torrico said that getting to skate on the ice was a dream come true after attending UMass games as a child.

-Torrico’s goal not only came in his Mullins Center debut, but it also came on the power play.
-According to DeFazio, he is expected to play solid minutes on going forward for the Minutemen.
+Torrico’s goal not only came in his Mullins Center debut, but it came on the power play, a spot that according to DeFazio, he is expected to play solid minutes at going forward for the Minutemen.

 “He’s a natural,” DeFazio added.
 “He’s a guy we like to have around, he’s played at a high level.
 It’s his second day on the job and he’s running our power play and he scored on our power play, he fits right in.”

-Fourteen minutes after Torrico scored, sophomore defenseman Dennis Medeiros scored to make it 3-2.
+After Torrico scored, UMass kept fighting.
+14 minutes later, sophomore defenseman Dennis Medeiros scored to make it 3-2.

-One bright spot for the Minutemen was junior goaltender Connor Walker, who made 23 saves on 26 shots.
-He also didn’t allow a single goal in the third.
+One bright spot for the Minutemen was junior goaltender Connor Walker.
+Walker made 23 saves on 26 shots and kept them in the game.
+He didn’t allow a single goal in the third after giving up three in the first two periods.

 “I like to keep busy, but not that busy,” Walker said.
 “I’d rather stop the shots that lead to saves and keep the puck in their end.”